albertus82/cyclesmod/README.md

 * **RPM downshift**: significant only for difficulty levels 1 and 2 that involve automatic transmission; it determines the speed below which the automatic transmission engages a lower gear, if available.
 Valid values between `0` (never downshifts) and `32767` RPM (downshifts continuously, in fact it makes shifting impossible).

-> There are also three unused values related to a *pit stop* feature that was never implemented in this game, but that was present in its ancestor: [Grand Prix Circuit](https://www.mobygames.com/game/grand-prix-circuit).
+> There are also three unused values related to a *pit stop* feature that was never implemented in this game, but that was present in its ancestor: **Grand Prix Circuit**.

 ### Gearbox